EthanStandel/deepsignal/README.md

 This library is meant to expand on Preact's new `Signal` primitive to make it a viable state management solution at the scale of a full state management system by wrapping the built in primitive with a new `DeepSignal` model.

+### Major v2.0 updates

+This library was originally written with a much simpler `store` model.
+Version 2.0 aims to make the new `DeepSignal` model act far closer to how `Signals` work under the hood.
+I hope this should make it more accessible to Preact developers already comfortable with the `Signal` primitive.

 ## Why use `preact-signal-store`?

 In a current Preact application you would be easily tempted to use a state management solution from the React ecosystem which relies